eqNj/eqN-PD2-Filter/README.md

 ## 1.4.0 - (Season 5)

-Visually remastered nearly every aspect of item drop names and/or descriptons to include even more lore tidbits, famous quotes, and pertinent item information with concise and clean aesthetics and grammar.

-Crafting, upgrading, and socketing recipes will no longer show on items while they are in a vendor's inventory to help make items worth shopping for easier to see at a glance.

 Created a new "default" version of the filter, available in the launcher, simply with the name "eqN-All-In-One".
 This filter uses the new "filter level" settings available as of Season 5 to essentially combine the different strictness levels I've made publicly available of my filter in to a single filter.
 All filter versions are designed to fully accommodate "filter level 0/Show All Items".

+Renamed the old 'Strict' filter level to 'Medium'.

+Added a new 'StrictLLD' filter level that uses the 'late season' / 'high speed mapping' strictness of the SuperStrict filter level while still showing and notifying for all non-shoppable LLD crafting bases that drop.

+Added a new 'ShowRecipes' filter level that shows all crafting and upgrading recipes that previously would always show on items in your stash, inventory, or equipped.
+This filter level also shows the runes necessary for runewords on runeword bases in their sequential order of necessary socketing.

+Socketing recipes will still show at all filter levels.

+Visually remastered nearly every aspect of item drop names and/or descriptons to include even more lore tidbits, famous quotes, and pertinent item information with concise and clean aesthetics and grammar.

+Crafting, upgrading, and socketing recipes will no longer show on items while they are in a vendor's inventory (all filter levels) to help make items worth shopping for easier to see at a glance.

+Crafting, upgrading,

 Gold that is hidden is no longer able to be auto-looted as of Season 5.
-I've adopted the scaling gold drop system designed by BetweenWalls as a short term solution to allow much more gold to be seen and thus auto-looted.
-Currently, gold piles less than 1000 are hidden on the Strict filter and less than 4000 are hidden on the SuperStrict filter.
+I've adopted the scaling gold drop system designed by BetweenWalls as a solution to allow much more gold to be seen and thus auto-looted.
+This scaling applies at all levels on the Relaxed filter.
+Currently, at level 75+, gold piles less than 1600 are hidden on the Medium filter and less than 3000 are hidden on the SuperStrict & StrictLLD filters.

-Added a new "Potionless" filter version, "eqN-Potionless", which functions identically to "eqN-All-In-One" except it hides Super Potions after character level 75.
+Added a new "Potionless" filter version to the launcher, "eqN-Potionless", which functions identically to "eqN-All-In-One" except it hides Super Potions after character level 75.
 (Intended for characters who do not need them.)

 Added detailed descriptions and drop notifications/aesthetics for all of the new 'recipe' items in Season 5: Larzuk's Puzzlepiece, Lilith's Mirror, and Vial of Lightsong.